echo3/echo3chart/resource/readme.txt

 ----------------------------------------------------------------------
-Echo File Transfer, version 3.0
+Echo Chart, version 3.0
 Copyright (C) 2002-2007 NextApp, Inc.

 http://www.nextapp.com/products/echo3/filetransfer

 ----------------------------------------------------------------------
-Echo File Transfer is licensed under the Mozilla Public License.
+Echo Chart is licensed under the Mozilla Public License.
 Please see the files in the /Licensing folder for more information.

 ----------------------------------------------------------------------